ManhTrinhNguyen/Jenkins/README.md

   - 3 tools that Jenkins support : Maven, Gradle and JDK .
 If I need Yarn or NPM I need to do other way

   - The way to define tools in `tools {}` is using the name that Jenkins supported and next is name of the tool (have to pre-installed in Jenkins)

+**Parameters**

+  - `parameters {}`

+  - Maybe I have some external Configuration I want to provide to my build to change some behavior .
+Example I could have a build that deploy my Application to a Staging Server and I want to select which version of application I want to deploy

+  - Type of Parameters :

+    - `string(name: 'VERSION', defaultValue: '', descriptions: '')`

+    - `choice(name: 'VERSION', choices['1.0.0', '2.0.0', '3.0.0'], descriptions: '')` : Example I can have a choices of Version

+    - `booleanParam(name: 'executeTests', defaultValue: true, descriptionL '')`: example I want to skip certain Stage

+  - Once those Types defined I can use it in different Stages :

+    ```
+      when {
+        expression {
+          params.executeTests == True
+        }
+      }

+      - If executeTest is True execute that stage . if not don't execute
+    ```

+  - So I can use it in Conditionals, or I can get its values direct in Steps `"${params.VERSION}"`
 ---

 ## Project 2: Create a Jenkins Shared Library